 This design is the most suitable for withstanding sea shots, exceptional or unusual waves

 ALONE OR IN A GROUP

 The Seaturns device may operate individually for the supply of electricity or the supply of fresh water, occasionally in isolated or insular coastal zones or can used in groups in production areas by sharing the lines Anchors in an optimum way.

 This small size allows profitability comparable to large WEC, is easier and more flexible to carry ashore and at sea, to set up.

 THE PROOF OF CONCEPT

 The tests at the central LHEEA Nantes waves tank tests have shown that the concept is capable of absorbing much of the waves forward energy and converting it into pneumatic power.

-Even in simple proof-of-concept phase a “capture width ratio” of more than 20% could be observed, an easily improved value by optimization studies.
+From the simple proof-of-concept phase a “capture width ratio” of more than 20 % could be observed, an easily improved value by optimization studies.